ramadap/Community-Lifecycle/README.rst

 Input:
 User should code a python module with a class ReadData that exposes a return_single_node() method that returns a boolean and a time ordered triple (timestamp, node number, community number) for every invocation.
 The boolean raises "True" if no more data is available, "False" otherwise.
-Two sample modules are provided, one for gephi gexf format (input) and another (input_football) for a CSV file with one line per snapshot, where position indicates node number and the value, the community it belongs to.
+Two sample modules are provided, one for gephi gexf format (input_gexf) and another (input_csv) for a CSV file with one line per snapshot, where position indicates node number and the value, the community it belongs to.

 Output: